 Exemestane in Preventing Cancer in Postmenopausal Women at Increased Risk of Developing Breast Cancer (ExCel)

 RATIONALE: The MAP.3 study was designed to test whether hormone therapy using exemestane may prevent breast cancer by blocking the production of estrogen.
-This study was analyzed in April 2011 and showed a 65% reduction in the incidence of invasive breast cancer in women receiving exemestane compared to women on placebo.

 PURPOSE: The study protocol was amended in May 2011 and the current purpose of the study is to allow all study participants the opportunity to complete 5 years of exemestane.

 |Breast Cancer||Drug: exemestane||Phase 3|

 Previously: To determine if exemestane reduces the incidence of invasive breast cancer compared with placebo.

 Currently: To determine the frequency of serious adverse events for post-menopausal women at high-risk of developing breast cancer who choose to receive 5 years of exemestane as preventative therapy.